-- The authority to grant an extension to the deadline for submission of coursework rests with the designated module leader, or their designate, who should keep a record of any extension granted. - 2.
-A request for an extension should be made using the coursework extension request form (RE1), which must be submitted to the appropriate module leader, or their designate.
+- 1. The authority to grant an extension to the deadline for submission of coursework rests with the designated module leader, or their designate, who should keep a record of any extension granted. - 2.
+A request for an extension should be made using the coursework extension request form (RE1), which must be submitted to the designated module leader, or their designate.
 At the module leader's discretion, a verbal request can be considered. - 3.
 Any extension granted to a student should be confirmed, giving details of the new submission date, in writing (usually by email), by the module leader, or their designate.
+Details of the extension should be recorded by whoever grants it.